 Using Email Respectfully

 Finally, a rule that applies to the use of email more generally, and not just the CC and BCC fields: be respectful.
-Primarily, this means not sending emails unless necessary, and sending them at times that doesn't cause unnecessary stress.
+Primarily, this means not sending emails unless necessary, and sending your email at times that doesn't cause unnecessary stress.
 If you can have a quick chat with a colleague instead of writing an email, do so.
-If your clever idea can wait until the morning, don't put it in an email "as a reminder, " just schedule the email to be sent later.
+If your clever idea can wait until the morning, don't put it in an email "as a reminder," just schedule the email to be sent later.

 Ultimately, all of the tips above can be reduced to a simple principle: spend the time necessary to write quality emails and your team communication will be improved.

 There are many more features that Zoho Mail has to help you get the best out of your email system.
-Stay tuned to our blogs and Zoho Mail YouTube channel for the latest feature updates, tips, tricks, and more.
+Stay tuned to our blogs for the latest feature updates, tips, tricks, and more.